aplsimple/poApps/Readme.md

 You'll find it convenient to merge your saved prior sessions into the two *.podiff* files, for this "all in one" session to be saved as well.

-As a small bonus, the fork allows to select a color scheme of *poApps* application.
+As a little bonus, the fork allows to select a color scheme of *poApps* application.

 # How to run

 Unpack the fork into a directory.
-Then try and run the command in a console:
+Then run the following command in a console:

 `
 tclsh poApps.tcl